Quickstart

 Run Tycho Indexer by setting up the following environment variables:

-• API key (by default, the test key is sampletoken)
+• TYCHO_API_KEY key (by default, the test key is sampletoken)

 The Indexer stream or the Simulation does not manage tokens; you manage them yourself.